JCLOS305/Travelers-Wish-List/README.md

-# 'Travelers Wish List'Created by Jeancarlos Mulet , Wilmer Ojeda , Miguel Mulet, & Aaron Jardine w/ 🙌 The University of Miami 🙌
+# 'Travelers Wish List' Created by Jeancarlos Mulet w/ 🙌 The University of Miami 🙌

 ## Description